christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 3. Operators have a 'backward' implementation, computing the gradients for you, with respect to the inputs or parameters.

-Let's load Pytorch Python module into a Python shell, as well as Numpy library, check the Pytorch version is correct and the Cuda library is correctly installed:
+Let's load Pytorch module into a Python shell, as well as Numpy library, check the Pytorch version is correct and the Cuda library is correctly installed (if you have a GPU only):

 ```python
 import torch